-The Image DVD is apparently sourced from the film's only surviving source print, laden with aesthetically pleasing emulsion damage, jarring "missing scene" scotch tape splices, jumps and scratches at a level of near-Brakhage abstraction.
-Am I giving too much credit to a film with a score consisting of the same few seconds of Spanish guitar and dissonant piano chords, looped over and over?
-No.
+The Image DVD is apparently sourced from the film's only surviving print, one laden with aesthetically pleasing emulsion damage, jarring "missing scene" scotch tape splices, jumps and scratches at a level of near-Brakhage abstraction.
+Am I giving too much credit to a film with a score consisting of the same few seconds of Spanish guitar and dissonant piano mashes looped over and over?

-That crazy Godardian stop-start score is just perfect, for it mirrors the film.
-The piano parts were seemingly recorded in a different era from the guitar, and spliced in with enough random atonal frisson to make even John Cage wince in agony.
-The "music" is so pervasive, so repetitive, and so grating, it becomes good enough that Ed Wood re-used it for Jail Bait.
-Is Mesa bad-brilliant or just bad?
+That crazy Godardian stop-start score is just perfect, my brother, for it mirrors the film.
+The piano "music" was seemingly recorded in a different era from the guitar, and spliced in with enough random atonal frisson to make even John Cage cry ça suffit.
+The "music" is so pervasive, so repetitive, and so grating, it got the attention of Ed Wood,who revived it for Jail Bait (1954).
+Is Mesa bad-brilliant or just bad-bad?
 Mesa of Lost Women needs no justification!
+Idiote!
 C'est un meisterwerke!

-The story begins with a couple found wandering in the scorching El Muerte desert.
+So... a dehydrated couple found wandering in the scorching El Muerte desert while the piano mashes accrue.
 A "we dont need no stinkin' badges"-style Mexican stereotype brings them into police headquarters where they relate a tragic saga that begins, oddly enough, with the arrival of Dr. Leland (Hammon Stevens)--alone and unwitnessed by said couple--at the mesa of the mysterious Dr. Aranya (Jackie Coogan), though how they could describe those scenes is a mystery.
-Now right there you're in heaven not just because Coogan was in The Addams Family, but because he was the "H" dealer in High School Confidential.
+Now right there you're in heaven--not just because Coogan was in The Addams Family--because he was the "H" dealer in High School Confidential.

-Fudd/Leland also becomes the dispassionate existential core of the film, enunciating his words in such a bizarre way the dancing dwarf in Twin Peaks would probably take one look at him and shrug.
-One mis-accented Leland quote which always pops into my head at odd moments, is: "Now we will all fly!"
-He says this while hijacking Allan Nixon's plane, which comes replete with bored millionaire, trophy wife, Asian houseboy, and sanitarium worker George (George Barrows), who runs around making sure no one tries to take the gun from "dangerous maniac" even though they have plenty of easy opportunities.
+Fudd/Leland also becomes the dispassionate existential core of the film, enunciating his words in such a bizarre way the dancing dwarf in Twin Peaks would probably take one look at him and shrug like a Parisian waiter endeavoring to understand your half-assed attempt at ordering cuisses de grenouilles.
+One mis-accentuated Leland quote which always pops into my head at odd moments: "Now we will all fly!"
+This being of course when he hijacks Allan Nixon's plane, which comes replete with bored millionaire, trophy wife, Asian houseboy, and sanitarium worker George (George Barrows), who runs around making sure no one tries to take the gun from "dangerous maniac" even though they have plenty of easy opportunities.

 While in the air, Leland's eerily vacant grin never waivers as he looks at the clouds and notes "So beautiful... so close to heav... en."
-Once crash landed on the mesa, the gang all have a stiff drink (which when you're drinking alone while watching is a great cheery moment), then they wait around by the fire, exploring strange screams in the darkness, one at a time so they can get killed off by mismatched cutaway shots of leering little people, a giant leaping tarantula, and blank-eyed beauties culled from the dustiest of Hollywood casting offices.
-Every time someone else dies, the survivors return to the fire and drink some more.
-Each time it is a great cheery moment to be drunk and watching this alone at five AM.
+Once crash landed on the mesa, the gang all have a stiff drink (which when you're drinking alone while watching at five AM is a great cheery moment), then they wait around by the fire, exploring strange screams in the darkness, going out to investigate one at a time, so they can get killed off by mismatched cutaway shots of leering little people, a giant leaping tarantula, and blank-eyed beauties culled from the dustiest of Burbank casting offices.
+Every time someone else dies the survivors return to the fire and drink some more.
+Each time it is a great cheery moment to drink along.
 The dwindling survivors wish they had some food, and Leland seems to think he's still at the hospital with a tray of dinner due to arrive any time soon:

 He always does."

-One of the finger-nailed beauties on the mesa is allegedly Ed Wood girl Dolores Fuller though I can never find her.
+One of the finger-nailed beauties on the mesa is allegedly Ed Wood girl Dolores Fuller though I can never find her, and I've seen this film at least 20 times.
 George Barrows is played by the same heroic guy who trudged all over Bronson canyon in a weighty gorilla suit and diving helmet for Robot Monster, made the same year!
 What a man.
 Lyle Talbot is even on hand as the doctor who tends the surviving couple and narrates.
-See it at least four times in one evening for proper effect, alternating with Spider Baby and Dr. Strangelove.
-Now we will all fly!
+A good day's work for a bottle to sleep it off in.
+See it at least four times in one evening for proper effect, alternating with Spider Baby and Plan Nine.
+And remember: Now we will all fly!

 and the Cinema Styles Ed Wood roster here